-Concentrations of PAHs and VOCs were previously not detected above the EALs during the August 2009, October 2009, January 2010, April 2010, July 2010, October 2010, January 2011, April 2011, July 2011, and October 2011 groundwater monitoring events.
-PAHs and VOCs were also not detected above the EALs during the January 2012 monitoring event.
-The data continue to suggest that TPH-DRO was the only COPC present in any notable quantity for the site; however, it has been non-detect for at least the past six monitoring events.
+Concentrations of PAHs and VOCs were previously not detected above the EALs during the August 2009, October 2009, January 2010, April 2010, July 2010, October 2010, January 2011, April 2011, July 2011, October 2011, and January 2012 groundwater monitoring events.
+PAHs and VOCs were also not detected above the EALs during the April 2012 monitoring event.
+The data continues to suggest that historically, TPH-DRO was the only COPC present in any notable quantity for the site.

-TPH-DRO concentrations in OWDFMW01 significantly decreased from January 2010 (1,490 μ g/L) to April 2010 (288 μ g/L), and were not detected in the subsequent six monitoring events (Table 3-3).
-The concentrations of TPH-DRO at HDMW2253-03 have decreased to non-detectable levels for the previous eight consecutive quarterly monitoring events.
-The data suggest that TPH-DRO concentrations in groundwater are attenuating naturally at the two outside wells.
+TPH-DRO concentrations in OWDFMW01 significantly decreased from January 2010 (1,490 μ g/L) to April 2010 (288 μ g/L) and were not detected in the subsequent six monitoring events (Table 3-3).
+The concentrations of TPH-DRO at HDMW2253-03 decreased from 322 μ g/L in January 2010 to non-detectable levels for the eight consecutive quarterly monitoring events from April 2010 to January 2012.
+During the April 2012 monitoring event, the TPH-DRO concentration from OWDFMW01 increased to a level above the DOH Drinking Water EAL.
+TPH-DRO concentration in HDMW2253-03 also increased but to a level below the DOH Drinking Water EAL.
+The laboratory flagged both results noting that the chromatograms of the samples indicated mainly non-diesel hydrocarbons within the boiling point range of diesel fuel.
+MADEP EPH analytical results in the October 2011 monitoring event indicated that the detected hydrocarbons were most likely from non-petroleum sources.
+The true TPH-DRO concentrations of the samples are likely lower, but are reported at higher concentrations as a result of non-diesel hydrocarbons detected by the analytical method.

 The October 2010 detection of acetone at an estimated concentration below the DOH Drinking Water EAL was the first at monitoring well OWDFMW01.
 Acetone was also detected at an estimated concentration in the trip blank sample in October 2010.
 Acetone was not detected in the subsequent five monitoring events.
-This strongly suggests that acetone was introduced to the samples during transport to and from the laboratory.
-The October 2010 detection of acetone is not representative of groundwater at OWDFMW01.
+This strongly suggested that acetone was introduced to the samples during transport to and from the laboratory.
+During the April 2012 monitoring event, acetone was again detected at an estimated concentration in monitoring well OWDFMW01 below the DOH Drinking Water EAL.
+None of the trip blanks for the April 2012 monitoring event contained traces of the analyte, indicating that acetone was present at very low levels in the groundwater.

 The October 2010 detections of lead at concentrations below the DOH Drinking Water EAL were the first at these two monitoring wells (OWDFMW01 and HDMW2253-03).
 Lead was not detected in any samples during the January 2011 monitoring event or during the April 2011 monitoring event.
 Lead was detected at estimated concentrations below the DOH Drinking Water EAL at both monitoring wells during the July 2011 monitoring event.
 Lead was detected in monitoring well HDMW2253-03 at a concentration below the DOH Drinking Water EAL and in monitoring well OWDFMW01 at an estimated concentration below the DOH Drinking Water EAL during the October 2011 monitoring event.
-Lead was detected in monitoring wells well of the DOH Drinking Water EAL at both monitoring well of the DOH Drinking Water EAL at both prinking Water EAL at both prinking Water EAL at both well of the DOH Drinking Water EAL at both monitoring well of the DOH Drinking Water EAL at both prinking Water EAL during the October 2011 monitoring event.
-Lead was detected in monitoring wells
+Lead was detected in monitoring wells OWDFMW01 and HDMW2253-03 at estimated concentrations below the DOH Drinking Water EAL during the January 2012 monitoring event.
+Lead was detected in monitoring well HDMW2253-03 below the DOH Drinking Water EAL in the April 2012 monitoring event.
+Lead concentrations in both monitoring wells have fluctuated at very low levels below the DOH Drinking Water EAL.